 You are eligible to apply for this award if you:

-Preference for Fulbright scholar awards is given to candidates who have not previously received a Fulbright scholar award, or had extensive recent experience in the US. (ie. have not studied, taught, researched or worked in the US for a period aggregating more than nine months/one academic year during the past five years)
+Preference for Fulbright scholar awards is given to candidates who have not previously received a Fulbright scholar award, or had extensive recent experience in the US (ie. have not studied, taught, researched or worked in the US for a period aggregating more than nine months/one academic year during the past five years).

 * These entitlements are set on the basis that scholars will receive financial assistance in the form of paid leave and/or research grants during their award.
 Higher stipend entitlements will be provided to scholars not receiving financial assistance in the form of paid leave and/or research grants during their award, to a maximum of US$6,000 per month.

 † The family allowance is not available if your partner is receiving an income during the award.
+Dependents must be accompanying you for at least 80% of the duration of your Fulbright award to be eligible for any dependent allowances.

 It was Senator J William Fulbright’s mission to build peace through the mutual understanding of cultures.
 Fulbright applicants and grantees are expected to understand and support this mission and be effective ambassadors for New Zealand.
 In addition to the monetary, educational and cultural exchange benefits made possible by the award, Fulbright grantees carry the prestige of the Fulbright programme along with them throughout their careers.
 Alumni are expected to succeed and be ‘thought leaders’ in their respective fields/careers, and to support and remain engaged with the Fulbright programme for the rest of their lives.